Liam Payne looking worried and TMZ boss inset

 | Updated:

-TMZ was the first to break the news of the One Direction singer’s death last night (October 16).
-It published a report revealing the tragic news, and also shared pictures said to be of Liam’s body.
+TMZ was the first to break the news of the One Direction singer’s death on October 16.
+It published a report revealing the tragic news, and also shared pictures of Liam’s body.

 Liam Payne looking solemn in a black suit